Growing Binary Trees: Random sampling

 We can sample a binary tree with a given profile by starting from the last level, and then iteratively going up to the root, level by level, and for each level.
 In fact, in Proposition~\ref{prop:counting_trees}, we can look to the product formula counting the trees with a given profile from the last factor to the first ones, \emph{i.e.} from the deepest levels of the trees to the root level.

-The shuffling operation is presented in detail in Algorithm 3 from~\cite{BDGP17}. \begin{proposition} Algorithm~\ref{algo:unif_tree} is correct and optimal in time, space, and random bit consumption. \end{proposition} The correctness is deduced from Proposition~\ref{prop:counting_trees}.
-Optimality stands for the time complexity (the algorithm needs as many steps as the number of nodes of the tree), for the space complexity, and for the consumption of random bits (whose derivation comes from Proposition~\ref{prop:counting_trees} and the shuffling operation from~\cite{BDGP17}).
-The complete proof is provided in Appendix~\ref{app:sampling}.
+The shuffling operation is presented in detail in Algorithm 3 from~\cite{BDGP17}. \begin{proposition} Algorithm~\ref{algo:unif_tree} is correct and optimal in time, space, and random bit consumption. \end{proposition} Optimality stands for the time complexity, for the space complexity, and for the consumption of random bits (whose derivation comes from Proposition~\ref{prop:counting_trees} and the shuffling operation from~\cite{BDGP17}).